 A man who can cry is a man who has learned some secrets about intimacy.
-But sadly, for many men it takes something tragic or life-changing before they understand this truth.
+But sadly, for many men, something tragic or life-changing must occur before they understand this truth.

 Here are a few ways you can tell if the man you love has trouble with intimacy or struggles to open up:

 - He’s determined to avoid his feelings.